uptycslabs/terraform-google-gcp-integration/README.md

      # Select an existing project from your organization to host resources created by this configuration
      host_project_id = "<Host-Project-ID>"

-     # Set to true, If you want to give permission at organization level
+     # Set this to true If you want to give permission at organization level
-     # Set to false, If you want to give permissions at project level
-     set_org_level_permissions = true
+     Set this to false otherwise (If you want to give permissions per child project) set_org_level_permissions = true

      # AWS account details